 - You can then open a file by using the sublime command.
 For example, I can open the NGINX access log with Sublime text by using the following command:

-Congratulations, now you know how to use SSH on your Cloud VPS with InMotion Central!
+Congratulations, now you know how to use SSH to access your UltraStack WordPress VPS from Platform i!